Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 However, tent camping in these winds is beyond the scope of most family recreating.

-Family tent campers should plan carefully to avoid high winds.
+Family tent campers should plan carefully to avoid high winds, which will damage or ruin most family tents.

 Be mindful and be flexible to keep camping trips successful and enjoyable.

-These enthusiasts usually also choose to camp in exposed sites away from any falling or flying debris.
+These enthusiasts generally also choose to camp in exposed sites away from any falling trees or flying debris.

 Tents for 30 to 60 mph winds tend to be either too small, too expensive, too bulky or too heavy to suit most family campers.